Hussman Strategic Advisors Inc. Makes New Investment in Mattel, Inc. (NASDAQ:MAT)

-Hussman Strategic Advisors Inc. acquired a new position in Mattel, Inc. (NASDAQ:MAT) in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor acquired 31,000 shares of the company’s stock, valued at approximately $623,000.
+Hussman Strategic Advisors Inc. acquired a new stake in Mattel, Inc. (NASDAQ:MAT) during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm acquired 31,000 shares of the company’s stock, valued at approximately $623,000.

-Other institutional investors have also recently modified their holdings of the company.
-Harel Insurance Investments & Financial Services Ltd. acquired a new position in shares of Mattel in the second quarter worth about $76,000.
-O Shaughnessy Asset Management LLC purchased a new position in shares of Mattel during the 1st quarter worth approximately $40,000.
-Bessemer Group Inc. acquired a new stake in Mattel during the 1st quarter worth approximately $46,000.
-Captrust Financial Advisors lifted its holdings in Mattel by 105.7% during the 1st quarter.
-Captrust Financial Advisors now owns 3,450 shares of the company’s stock worth $69,000 after buying an additional 1,773 shares in the last quarter.
-Finally, Islay Capital Management LLC acquired a new stake in Mattel during the 1st quarter worth approximately $133,000.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Barclays PLC raised its holdings in shares of Mattel by 8.8% in the 1st quarter.
+Barclays PLC now owns 164,900 shares of the company’s stock valued at $3,286,000 after purchasing an additional 13,283 shares in the last quarter.
+Victory Capital Management Inc. raised its holdings in shares of Mattel by 87.7% in the 1st quarter.
+Victory Capital Management Inc. now owns 4,285,744 shares of the company’s stock valued at $85,372,000 after purchasing an additional 2,002,246 shares in the last quarter.
+Dupont Capital Management Corp raised its holdings in shares of Mattel by 36.7% in the 2nd quarter.
+Dupont Capital Management Corp now owns 50,167 shares of the company’s stock valued at $1,008,000 after purchasing an additional 13,480 shares in the last quarter.
+State of Michigan Retirement System raised its stake in Mattel by 1.7% during the 1st quarter.
+State of Michigan Retirement System now owns 128,918 shares of the company’s stock worth $2,568,000 after acquiring an additional 2,100 shares in the last quarter.
+Finally, Islay Capital Management LLC acquired a new stake in Mattel during the 1st quarter worth $133,000.
 Institutional investors and hedge funds own 93.36% of the company’s stock.

 Mattel Company Profile